iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

 - `.dvc/lock` - a lock file for the whole dvc project.

-### Structure of directory
+## Structure of cache directory

+The structure of directory depends if the data is stored in a file or is in a directory.

-The data file is converted to a MD5 checksum which is a 32 characters long string.
+In case of a file, it is converted to a MD5 checksum which is a 32 characters long string.
 The first two characters are assigned to name the directory inside `.dvc/cache` and rest are given to name the cache file.
 For example, if a data file, say `Posts.xml.zip`, is converted to a MD5 checksum, it will evaluate to `ec1d2935f811b77cc49b031b999cbf17`.
 The cache file for this data file will be